mtynior/Fulcrum/README.md

 # Fulcrum

-A description of this package.
+A utility framework to speed up applications development.